Amazon Prime Day 2 is here – shop the best deals now

 Amazon Prime Day 2 deals: Best Early Access Sale offers on AirPods, Shark vacuums, Lego and more

-Welcome to your cheat sheet to the sale, with the top discounts across the board, from air fryers to Dyson airwrap dupes
+Welcome to your cheat sheet to the sale, with the top discounts across the board, from air fryers to Xbox series S consoles

 The wait is over.
 Amazon’s second Prime Day event of the year – officially called the Prime Early Access Sale – is here.

-The pre-Black Friday shopping bonanza will run until midnight on Wednesday (12 October) and offers the perfect opportunity to bag a bargain on everything from tech, laptops and gaming to home appliances, household essentials and so much more.
+The pre-Black Friday shopping bonanza will run until midnight on Wednesday (12 October) and offers the perfect opportunity to bag a bargain on everything from tech, laptops, and gaming to home appliances, household essentials and so much more.

 Follow live: Read our Amazon Prime Day 2022 liveblog